 Yoga Warriors International teaching certification.
 Central Massachusetts Yoga.
 West Boylston, MA (Fall 2012)

-–Graduate student, AOMA Graduate School of Integrative Medicine (fourth year/practicing intern)
+–Graduate student, AOMA Graduate School of Integrative Medicine (Clinical intern)

 –Considerable experience in strength training, including four years of employment as a strength training consultant at Indiana University